 Irreversible electroporation is a technique that uses a device called the NanoKnife to pass an electrical current through the tumor.
 The electricity creates very tiny openings (called pores) in the tumor’s cells, leading to the death of the cells.
 An ultrasound or a CT scan is used to focus the current precisely on the tumor, sparing blood vessels and other tissues.

-With vascular targeted photodynamic therapy, we give you a drug that destroys tumor cells and the blood vessels that support them through an IV.
+With vascular targeted photodynamic therapy, we give you a drug through an IV that destroys tumor cells and the blood vessels that support them.
 The drug travels to the inside of the tumor and is activated when we expose it to light of a very specific color, which is delivered through specially designed fibers placed within the prostate.
 Currently, the drug used in this therapy is approved for use only outside the United States.
 However, eligible patients can receive it through one of our clinical trials.